 With the arrival of the Spanish in 1598 a new era in the southwest was born.
 New Mexico was home to the Pueblo people as well as other nomadic tribes coming in from the north.
 The Abiquiu area was in constant turmoil from clans and tribes entering the valuable hunting areas along the river drainages and high country to the west and north.
 This land where the dome now stands saw many travelers through out history.

 The Domínguez–Escalante expedition was a Spanish journey of exploration conducted in 1776 by two Franciscan priests, Atanasio Domínguez and Silvestre Vélez de Escalante, to find an overland route from Santa Fe, New Mexico, to their Roman Catholic mission in Monterey, on the coast of modern day central California.
-The expedition left for the wilderness after departing the Pueblo of Abiquiu heading west through the Chama River canyon on what would later be known as The Old Spanish Trail.
-This ‘jumping off point’ was later used for trade into Los Angeles CA in the 1830’s by mule, foot and horses only.
-Some families of Abiquiu also used the trial to immigrate to CA. The Chavez family settled in what is now the home of Dodger Stadium in Chavez Ravine.
+The expedition left for the wilderness after mass at Santa Rosa de Lima church departing the Pueblo of Abiquiu heading west through the Chama River canyon on what would be known as The Old Spanish Trail.
+Later this ‘jumping off point’ was used in the 1830’s for trade by mule, foot and horses only.
+There were many variations of the trial as it wound it’s way through canyons, mountains and deserts to the final destination at Olivera Street in Los Angeles, CA .
+Some families of Abiquiu also used the trial to immigrate to California.
+The Chavez family settled in what is now the home of Dodger Stadium in Chavez Ravine.

 The area of Abiquiu where the dome is located is known as Los Silvestres, meaning ‘the place of the wild ones’.
-It was settled in 1730 as a buffer between the
+It was settled in the mid 1730’s as a buffer between the

 Pueblo of Abiquiu and the wild lands of the Piedra Lumbre, west of the Chama River canyon at the edge of the Colorado Plateau.
-In the mid 1700’s an acequia, or irrigation ditch, was constructed to channel the life giving water of the Chama river to crops along the river bottoms.
+At that time an acequia, or irrigation ditch, was constructed to channel the life giving water of the Chama river to crops along the river bottoms.
 This acequia is still in use today and is a vital part of the farming and ranching legacy of the the valley.

 RED WASH CANYON - Carson Natl. forest hike.
+A geologists paradise at the edge of the Colorado Platea.
 Take the access road on the other side of the HWY just down from the dome to the north.
 Park and follow the arroyo up, diverting left up and over two cliff features, or pour offs, on the way back to Copper Canyon.
 Some drop off exposures occurs after the first ‘up and over’.

 PLAZA BLANCA - hike info to come